The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Conclusion

 \section{Conclusion}

-We offered a perspective to understand the problem of inferring conditional means from aggregate data, a technique known as ecological inference.
-Our approach focuses on regression for point identification rather than bounds, and as a result better connects the specific developments in ecological inference with more general concepts in causal inference.
-We then illustrated how observable patterns in common empirical applications correctly foreshadow the direction of bias.
+This paper offers a perspective to understand the problem of inferring conditional means from aggregate data, a technique known as ecological inference.
+Our framework shows how all ecological inference methods for point identification are fundamentally similar in their use of regression.
 Existing literature on ecological inference often treats linear regression as a simplistic approximation to a more complicated data structure.
-However, we suggest that the move in the recent literature to model more complicated structures may have obscured the fundamental problem of controlling for confounders.
-Unless these are controlled for, ecological inference of any sort introduces bias in the estimation.
-Our framework implies that all ecological inference methods are fundamentally similar in their use of regression.
-Remaining differences can be narrowed down to distributional choices and the use or lack of user-supplied covariates.
-The recent literature has also missed the role of linearity in aggregate data and ecological inference and its implications.
-We showed that knowledge of linearity narrows down the possible functional forms through which confounders enter the data generating process, aiding estimation.
+But that may have obscured the fundamental problem of controlling for confounders.
+Unless these are controlled for, ecological inference of any sort introduces bias.
+The recent literature has also underemphasized how the fact of linearity in aggregate data aids estimation of models with covariates, which in turn invites recent innovations in semiparametric models.

-Using this framework, we evaluated two of the most common applications of ecological inference in political science where ground truth is observed, and showed that intuitions from causal inference and regression diagnostics carry to the typical nature of ecological fallacies.
-Our framework correctly anticipated the typical pattern of mis-identification in applications.
-EI estimates of racially polarized voting tend to be overestimated because racial minorities are typically more left-wing in concentrated areas than in diverse ones.
+Using this framework, we evaluated two applications of ecological inference in political science where ground truth is observed.
+EI estimates of racial differences in partisanship tend to be overestimated because racial minorities are typically more Democratic-leaning in concentrated areas than in diverse ones.
 EI estimates of ticket splitting tend to be underestimated in recent elections because the correlation of voteshares between offices is strong, and a party's supporters tend to split their ticket less in concentrated areas than in diverse ones.
-In both examples, however, the inclusion of covariates reduces the impact of ecological fallacies.
+In the first example, inclusion of covariates reduces the impact of ecological fallacies, while improvements in point estimates are less clear in the second.
+The intuition and challenges of observational causal inference, such as controlling for confounders while retaining enough variation in the residualized treatment for stable estimation, carry on to ecological inference.